Merkoba/Hue/README.md

 >Maximum amount of messages to store in room logs.
 It stores chat messages and some notifications like image uploads and radio changes.

 "max_admin_log_messages"
->Maximum amount of messages to store in admin room logs.
+>Maximum amount of messages to store in room admin logs.
 It stores information about the most recent admin activity.

+"max_access_log_messages"
+>Maximum amount of messages to store in room access logs.
+It stores information about user join and quit activity.

 "max_visited_rooms_items"
 >Maximum amount of items shown in the Visited Rooms list.